 There's nothing wrong with simple.
 In fact, simple and easy can be nice and relaxing—nail art included.
 Sometimes the coolest art isn't the kind with an elaborate decal or a mix of different bright colors.
 No, sometimes the nail designs that we love—and quite possibly need—are the quietest type.
 Think negative space, small dots, French tips, fresh colors, glitter accents, and more.

 To help you plan for your next nail look, we searched high and low for the best simple nail art ideas.
-With the polish colors of your choice, base coat, topcoat, decorating tools, and this list of mani looks, you'll be a DIY nail pro in no time.
-Find 25 simple nail designs to try now ahead.
+With the polish colors of your choice, base coat, top coat, decorating tools, and this list of mani looks, you'll be a DIY nail pro in no time.
+Ahead, find 25 simple nail designs to try now.

 Solar Eclipse Nails

 We love this simple nail design from Paintbox because of the pretty contrast between matte and metallic shades.
 The triangle peeking out from the side is an interesting twist.

 It doesn't get more simple than drawing a line down the middle of your nail.
 To elevate the look, choose a neutral color for your base and a fun finish like bright blue glitter for the line.
 Try putting the line down the center of each nail for an especially fun look.

 If you want something a little edgier, curve the line.
 Have it start at the top of the nail instead of the bottom, and don't draw it out all the way.

 Consider this one of many ways to reimagine a classic French manicure.
 Add a thin gold line along the edge of the design if you want a subtle sparkle.

 These simple dotted nails make us think about one of our favorite artists, Yayoi Kusama.
 The varying size of each dot creates extra interest in the manicure without making it any more difficult to recreate.
 Dip a toothpick in black polish to bring this museum-worthy mani to life.

 Half and Half